alexszeliga/hexo-dev-blog/source/_posts/Using-laravel-queues-and-events.md

 ### Broadcasting server events to a Livewire component

-Laravel's broadcasting capabilities, as of Laravel 11, are no longer configured by defautl.
+Laravel's broadcasting capabilities, as of Laravel 11, are no longer configured by default.
 Websockets and RTC are managed by a separate server alongside your web server, and that server can either be managed by you or you can use a 3rd party provider to serve your websocket connections.
 If you already have websockets and broadcasting configured on your app, you can move on, but if not you may want to review [Laravel's docs](https://laravel.com/docs/11.x/broadcasting) on broadcasting.
 If you are starting from scratch, I would recommend using [Laravel Reverb](https://laravel.com/docs/11.x/reverb).

 Broadcasting is related to the queue, as the queue is tasked with prioritizing the events you are broadcasting, but a broadcast event can be received by a user client, and then the user can request a fresh set of data and a new UI, which is how they differ from a job on the queue.
 Similar to a job, an event can be set up using an artisan command: `php artisan make:event`.